dessertivore/aoc-2025/README.md

 ```

 - Each `day_XX.rs` file contains solutions for that day's puzzles, and maybe notes about it.
 - I will be writing unit tests for each day too.
-I tend to prefer completing AOC using TDD.
+I tend to prefer completing AOC using semi-TDD.

 ## Running the Code

 The following code will print all the solutions I have so far to the console.

+Note: requires `cookie.txt` file in this directory, which contains your AoC user cookie
+in order to get your inputs.

 ```rust
 cargo build
 cargo run